 Vice President, Operations

 JOANNE PLOCH, MS, ATC

-Joanne Ploch is a certified athletic trainer at Vernon Township High School.
-She received a Bachelor of Science degree in Health Education from The Pennsylvania State University in 1990 and Master of Arts degree in Educational Technology from New Jersey City University in 2011.
-Currently Joanne is an Adjunct Professor for the Athletic Training Education Program at William Paterson University where she also serves as a Preceptor for students fulfilling their clinical experience requirements.
-She has served as both Secretary and Northern Representative for the Athletic Trainers Society of New Jersey as well as a member of multiple committees.
-In 2009 Joanne was the recipient of the Victor Recine Distinguished Service Award and was the ATSNJ representative for the NJ Special Education and Traumatic Brain Injury Taskforce from 2012-2014.
-She has also assisted in the development of the ATSNJ Secondary School Athletic Trainer Evaluation Tools and was a member of the ATSNJ Executive Director Search committee.
+Joanne is a certified athletic trainer at Vernon Township High School in NJ.
+She received a Bachelor of Science degree in Health Education from The Pennsylvania State University in 1990 and Master of Arts degree in Educational Technology from New Jersey City University.
+Currently Joanne is an Adjunct Professor for the Athletic Training Education Program at William Paterson University where she also serves as a preceptor.
+She has served as both Secretary and Northern Representative for the Athletic Trainers Society of New Jersey.
+Joanne was the recipient of the Victor Recine Distinguished Service Award and was the ATSNJ representative for the NJ Special Education and Traumatic Brain Injury Taskforce.
 In 2014 Joanne was selected as the Governor’s Educational Professional of the Year for Vernon Township High School.
-Joanne and her husband, Don, have three boys and reside in Vernon, NJ.

 JOELLE REHBERG, D.O.